A schematic view of the Cherenkov effect.

 Radiation comes in many forms.
 Radiation is another term for light, as in "ultraviolet radiation".
 Visible light, infrared, and X-rays are all other names for radiation at specific wavelengths.
 Radiation is also generated by charged particles, especially when they are moving very fast.

 One place in nature where charged particles can move very fast is inside a planet's magnetic field.
 Earth

 , and even the little moon Ganymede

 Radiation can kill you.
-Radiation can also have a pretty serious impact
+Radiation can also damage

-on hardware that gets exposed.
-The main reason radiation is harmful is that it causes little defects in material, from human skin to metals, and causes matter to break down.
+spacecraft.
+Radiation can harmful because it causes little defects in material, from human skin to metals, and causes matter to break down.
 Radiation can also do good things, though, such as helping doctors to image your body and determine what if something is wrong.
-Radiation can even cause new molecules

 A special kind of radiation, called Cherenkov radiation

 You may have seen a spider web catch bugs in it.
 Well, the Earth's magnetic field is kind of like a spider's web.
 It catches particles (protons and electrons) in it.
 The Earth's magnetic field catches...more

 Jupiter's magnetosphere is very special.
 It is the biggest thing in the entire solar system.
 Not only is it big enough to hold all of Jupiter's moons, but the sun itself could fit inside.
 It goes all...more